Botany and Plant Science Graduate Programs & Schools

 Botany graduate programs are designed to train students for careers in the biological sciences with an emphasis on plant life.
 From the study of corn and algae to the study of redwoods, botanists investigate the nature and role of plants in our daily lives and the world we live in.

 Graduate certificates in botany are another academic path for you to explore.
-By browsing botany graduate programs, you can look at degrees like a Masters of Entomology, Doctorate of Plant Sciences, and a Doctorate in Botanical Sciences.
+By browsing botany graduate programs, you can look at degrees like a Masters of Entomology, Doctorate of Plant Sciences, and Botany PhD Programs.
 Within such degrees, botany graduate programs offer students a range of specializations that focus on areas such as horticulture, plant sciences, climate change, entomology, agriculture, and public policy.

 Whatever your passion might be in the field of botany, you can find a graduate program to meet your career goals by using our filters to search graduate programs by location, degree type, and program type (on-campus, online, or hybrid).
 Why wait?
 Explore on GradSchools the different options for earning a botany degree at accredited colleges and universities today!

 Northwestern University School of Continuing Studies

 Oklahoma State University

 Iowa State University

 King's College London

 Montana State University - Bozeman